TomaszSynak/AzureStorageClient/README.md

 ---
 ## Prerequests

+One of the below:
-- .Net Core v 2.0 or above
+- .Net Core v 2.0 or higher
+- .Net 5 or higher
+- .Net Framework 4.6.1 (4.7.2 suggested) or higher

 ---
 ## How to use